 Exam Tips for Life Cycle Assessment

 This exam tips covers Exam Tips for Life Cycle Assessment within Life Cycle Assessment for GCSE Chemistry.
-Revise Life Cycle Assessment in Using Resources for GCSE Chemistry with 20 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 15 of 16 in this topic.
+Revise Life Cycle Assessment in Using Resources for GCSE Chemistry with 22 exam-style questions and 12 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 16 of 17 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position